rabbitboots/formatted_text_prototype/README.md

 # formatted_text_prototype

-This is a prototype for a formatted / rich text library in LÖVE.
+This was a prototype for RText, a rich text library for the LÖVE Framework.
+A more recent version can be found [here](https://github.com/rabbitboots/rtext).